Bentleyj/BeyondPhotography/README.md

 ### Day 35

 Started working on doing swirls without the wood texture and realized all my wood was up-side down because I had only flipped the texture AFTER calculating the uvAbs value.
 Have you go back and re-do the wood ones so I don't get confused later.
 I'm now applying the swirl a polar stretch effects to an image using its own texture which is a lot of fun!

+### Day 36

+Today I went back to basics with some really simple color effects.
+I did some simple swizzling to make a Shrek effect and cubed some values to make a nice darkened black and white effect.
+I was suprised how hard it was to create interesting looks with swizzling and I intend to think of something cooler to do with it because it is a really nice feature of GLSL.